GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

     - Run this to make it accessible.
 (Not sure if this will become a problem later, but we need to be able to access it)
       - sudo chmod -R u=rwx,g=rwx,o=rx /projects/ssl
       - sudo chown split_tracker:databases /projects/ssl
+      - That didn't seem to work so do this too
+        - sudo chmod -R u=rwx,g=rx,o= /projects/ssl/
+        - sudo chown -R root:databases /projects/ssl/
+        - sudo chmod -R u=rwx,g=r,o= /projects/ssl/live/youre_domain/*
+          - This is changing the permissions of a system link and it shouldn't change the permissions because the source file permissions are what matter, but it seemed to work.
     - Notes:
       - Certbot will return 4 files:
         - cert.pem
           - The public key.
 However, this one shouldn't be used with most software.
+          - This is just the certificate.
         - chain.pem
           - The certificate chain.
+          - This is the intermediary signed authority that is signed by the root authority.
         - fullchain.pem
           - The certificate that you will use in most server software.
 It is a combination of the cert.pem and the chain.pem
+          - This is the crt file.
+Sometimes this is named as your_domain.crt
         - privkey.pem
           - The private key
+          - This is the key file.
+Sometimes this is named as your_domain.key

 ## Installing PostgreSQL